MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 >
 > See [Connect a bot to Direct Line](~/bot-service-channel-connect-directline.md#configure-settings) and [Enhanced Direct Line Authentication Features](https://blog.botframework.com/2018/09/25/enhanced-direct-line-authentication-features/).

 1. Run the bot sample locally on your machine.
-1. Start the emulator.
+1. Start the Emulator.
 1. You will need to provide your bot's app ID and password when you connect to the bot.
     - You get the app ID and the password from the Azure app registration.
 These are the same values you assigned to the bot app in the `appsettings.json` or `.env` file.
-In the emulator, you assign these values in the configuration file or the first time you connect to the bot.
+In the Emulator, you assign these values in the configuration file or the first time you connect to the bot.
     - If you needed to XML-escape the password in your bot code, you also need to do so here.
 1. Type `help` to see a list of available commands for the bot, and test the authentication features.
 1. Once you've signed in, you don't need to provide your credentials again until you sign out.